 Why Permission Modes?

-Claude Code asks for your approval before writing files, running shell commands, or making network requests.
+We tested Claude Code in a sandboxed developer environment and analyzed its security prompt lifecycle.
+By default, Claude Code asks for your approval before writing files, running shell commands, or making network requests.
 This pause is crucial for security, but the frequency can be frustrating depending on the task.

 Scenarios